-Pittsburgh Public Theater to Present AN ILIAD, 3/6-4/6
+Pittsburgh Public Theater Presents AN ILIAD, Now thru 4/6

 Pittsburgh Public Theater's Masterpiece Season continues with a new adaptation of the Greek poet Homer's epic, The Iliad, translated by Robert Fagles.
 An Iliad was written by Lisa Peterson, a former resident director at the Mark Taper Forum who currently directs across the country, and Tony-winning actor Denis O'Hare, known most recently for his television work on "True Blood" and "American Horror Story."